 storms produce downdrafts that can get very strong causing a microburst, as in this photo.

 These can be as damaging as an f1 tornado, toppling mobile homes,

-knocking down trees, damaging buildings, and even throwing
+knocking down trees, damaging buildings and more.

 Printable Version 3.8 mb